 The Club uses a provision matrix to calculate ECLs for its trade and other receivables.
 The provision rates are based on days past due of each member that have similar loss pattern.
 The provision matrix is initially based on the Club's historical observed default rates.
 The Club calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
 For instance, if forecast economic conditions expected to deteriorate over the next year which can lead to an increased number of defaults in its members, the historical default rates are adjusted.
-At every reporting date, the historical observed default rates are analyzed.
+At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.